- Completion of a master’s degree in a related discipline from an accredited University

 Bachelor’s degree from an accredited college/university.
 In addition, each department admissions committee will examine transcripts to ascertain that applicants have completed sufficient and relevant social science coursework.
 Performance in social science courses must indicate capacity to be successful in a dual degree master’s program.

 Biocultural medical anthropology, a specific approach within the more general subfield of medical anthropology, strives to understand why people grow and develop as they do and why they may be at risk for health problems.
 It is part of the largest and fastest-growing subfield within anthropology and is increasingly relevant to research and training across a number of areas, from applied health science and transcultural psychiatry to epidemiology and community health development.
 Biocultural medical anthropologists attempt to use research findings for the benefit of communities as well as care providers.
-The degree through the Department of Anthropology requires that applicants experience substantial ethnographic fieldwork.
+The PhD program in the Department of Anthropology requires that applicants experience substantial ethnographic fieldwork.

 The 42 credit hour MPH program through the Department of Health Science provides a high quality, student-oriented, and health equity focused curriculum developed to deliver core public health competencies that emphasize applied health education & promotion.
 Designed for eventual Council on Education for Public Health (CEPH) accreditation, the curriculum offers education in the foundational areas of public health (health behavior, environmental health, epidemiology, biostatistics, and health services administration), and is tailored to train health promotion professionals to plan, implement, and evaluate programs to promote individual and population health.